Albania Food

 Which cities are strongest for food in Albania?

-Berat is strongest for inland traditional dishes, Shkodër for northern and lake food, Saranda for seafood and Ionian coastal dining, and Vlora for a mix of waterfront seafood and Albanian staples.
+Berat is strongest for inland traditional dishes, Shkodër for northern and lake food, Saranda for Ionian coastal seafood, and Vlora for a mix of waterfront seafood and Albanian staples.
 Together, these four cities give the clearest first look at Albania food.

 Are food tours worth taking in Albania?